 Best Apples for Apple Butter

 Peel, core, and cut the apples into quarters.
 If you can, use organic apples.
-The apples will cook down considerably and the aroma of the apple cider vinegar dissipates during the cooking.
-Bring the apples to a rolling boil and lower heat to a simmer.
-Stir the mixture occasionally to avoid the apples sticking to bottom and burning.
+The apples will cook down considerably, and the aroma of the apple cider vinegar will dissipate during cooking.
+Bring the apples to a rolling boil and lower the heat to a simmer.
+Stir the mixture occasionally to avoid the apples sticking to the bottom and burning.

 Easy Way to Peel and Core an Apple from Real Simple

-Mix it all together and continue cooking for another hour or so, to meld the flavors together.
+Mix it all together and continue cooking for another hour or so to meld the flavors.
 Stir occasionally to avoid sticking and burning on the bottom of the pan.

 Apples quartered in an oval Le Creuset Dutch Oven